geeknoid/frozen-collections/README.md

-You can use the [`CollectionEmitter`](https://docs.rs/frozen-collections/latest/frozen_collections/emit/struct.CollectionEmitter.html), struct to initialize a frozen collections from a build script and output the results in a file that then gets compiled into your application.
+You can use the [`CollectionEmitter`](https://docs.rs/frozen-collections/latest/frozen_collections/emit/struct.CollectionEmitter.html), struct to initialize a frozen collection from a build script and output the results in a file that then gets compiled into your application.
 Due to the fact build scripts run in a richer environment than procedural macros, the resulting efficiency of collections generated from build scripts can be slightly faster than the ones